almncarlo/chain-communicate/README.md

 One way of identifying the other 'intermediates' between the two agents would be relative to their codes' characters.
 For example, if agents AAAA and BJCK want to communicate, a chain must be established so that the message propagates from AAAA -> BAAA -> BJAA -> BJCA -> BJCK.
 For each new intermediate agent, one character from the original sender is changed to match that of the intended receiver.

-### Part 1: Awaken, Sleeper Agents!

-To identify this chain, a binary search tree will be used.

-### Part 2: CORE is the Center

-WIP

-### Part 3: Data Visualizations

-WIP

 ## Codebase

 This project was written in Python, and stored in one Jupyter Notebook in the main directory.